Greek I (CLAM201)

 |Duration of Module||Term 1: 11 weeks; Term 2: 11 weeks;|

-This module aims to give students with little or no previous experience of Greek an understanding of the basic grammar, syntax, and vocabulary of the language.
-By the end of the year they should be able to read easy passages without assistance.
+- To give students with little or no previous experience of Greek an understanding of the basic grammar, syntax, and vocabulary of the language.
+By the end of the year you should be able to read easy passages without assistance.

 ILO: Module-specific skills